RUFF TRANSLATING

 This program is meant to help you with your training progress in between lessons, as well as build your dog's engagement and confidence.
 It is not a substitution for lessons, and is not meant solely as a daycare program.

-Muttessori Academy Intensive Program
+Scenes from Muttessori Academy

 Private Lessons

 One-on-one lessons with a member of the training team to work on family specific goals, available for learning basic commands through intensive behavioral rehabilitation.
-Lessons range from 60-90 minutes for $175 per session.
-Length of time is based on how long each dog can focus and learn as well as the intensity of the exercises, but lessons are least always one hour.
+Lessons range from 60-90 minutes for $200 per session.
+Length of time is based on how long each dog can focus and learn as well as the intensity of the exercises,

 Private lessons are the foundation of your training with your pup, and required to access all of our supplemental programming.
 This is your opportunity to get the best progress tips, and exercises specific to your training goals.